Saikat-RMSTU/LifeExpectancyPrediction_with_ML/Dataset/README.md

-# Dataset Description: Life Expectancy Prediction
+# Dataset Description for Life Expectancy Prediction

 ## **Source**
 The dataset for this project was obtained from [Kaggle](https://www.kaggle.com/kumarajarshi/life-expectancy-who).
 It originates from two primary sources: